Course 4: Rust Language

 Methods in Rust

-As in any object oriented langage, methods are defined within the context of a struct making a struct a regular object as defined by object oriented programming paradigm.
+As in any object-oriented langage, methods can be defined within the context of a struct making a struct a regular object as defined in the object-oriented programming paradigm.
 (In Rust, methods can be also defined in the context of an enum or a trait object.
-The definition of methods use the keyword fn as function but the are preceded by the keyword impl (eg: impl MyStruct { le fn [...] }) to specify that this function is only defined in the context of a particular type object.
+The definition of methods use the keyword fn as function but the are preceded by the keyword impl (eg: impl MyStruct { fn [...] }) to specify that this function is only defined in the context of a particular type object.

 For a method, the first parameter is always &self (or self if the method need to take ownership of self). &self is a short cut for &self: MyObjectType whatever this type is.